|Name of the ranking||THE Young University Ranking|

 Institutional income (3%)

 Research income (9%)

 CITATIONS (research influence) 30%

-THE examine research influence by capturing the average number of times a university’s published work is cited by scholars globally.
-In 2020 edition THE bibliometric data supplier Elsevier examined 77.4 million citations to 12.8 million journal articles, articles reviews, conference proceedings, books and book chapters published over five years.
-The data include more than 23,400 academic journals indexed by Elsevier’s Scopus database and all indexed publications between 2014 and 2018.
-Citations to these publications made in the six years from 2014 to 2019 are also collected.
+THE examines research influence by capturing the average number of times that a university’s published work is cited by scholars globally.
+This year, the bibliometric data supplier Elsevier examined more than 121 million citations to 15.5 million journal articles, article reviews, conference proceedings, books and book chapters published over five years.
+The data include more than 27,100 academic journals indexed by Elsevier’s Scopus database and all indexed publications between 2017 and 2021.
+Citations to these publications made in the six years from 2017 to 2022 are also collected.

 INTERNATIONAL OUTLOOK (staff, students, research) 7.5%